 Leah teaches User Experience Design and Research at the Stratford School of Interaction Design and Business, University of Waterloo.
 She joined Waterloo from an interdisciplinary background bridging academic areas such as human-computer interaction, computer science, and graphic design.

 In her teaching and research, Leah believes in an interdisciplinary approach, integrating methods and analytical frameworks from multiple disciplines to examine a topic.
 In particular, she is interested in the forces at play in technology, users, and experiences.
 As technology changes rapidly, UX design and research will inevitably evolve with it.
 She is excited to share what she has learned with her students, and as young people are the next generation of users and technologists, she hopes that they will have something to teach her as well.

 GBDA 228: Digital Imaging for Online Applications

 - MASc.
 (Human-Computer Interaction), Carleton University, 2013

 - UX design and research

 - Digital media and graphic design

 - Usable privacy and security

 In her spare time, Leah likes to reconnect with her roots in art and design.
-She is a practicing graphic designer and a book artist that specializes in marbled paper and medieval limp-bindings.
+She specializes in creating hand-made marbled papers and medieval limp-bindings.